 Home is Where the Heart is at

 "Coming Home for Christmas" makes me feel like saying a bit of a contradiction as it is a movie with quite a lot going on yet in truth it isn't.
-What I mean is that after a short intro of the perfect Christmases we get the row between Kate and Melanie, we then get issues between their parents as Wendy misses the family home, then we have Mike's story which sees him acting as a sort of guardian to Ryan his late best friend's son.
+What I mean is that after a short intro featuring the perfect Christmases we get the row between Kate and Melanie, we then get issues between their parents as Wendy misses the family home.
+Then we have Mike's story which sees him acting as a sort of guardian to Ryan his late best friend's son.
 But there is more as there is of course some romance, some confusion over characters feelings, sisterly tension and also a mystery surrounding Mike's past and large family.
 That is quite a bit for a Christmas movie yet in truth what you get in "Coming Home for Christmas" boils down to family issues getting sorted and Kate and Mike falling for each other.
-It certainly gives you a bit to keep track of even if most of it ends up pretty predictable.
+It certainly gives you plenty to keep track of even if most of it ends up pretty predictable.

 What this all boils down to is that "Coming Home for Christmas" is nothing more than an enjoyable Christmas movie with plenty of character storylines but overall nothing which will surprise fans of feel good Christmas movies.